siddengineer/habit-tracker-antigravity/README.md

 A clean, responsive, full-stack Habit Tracker web application built from scratch with Python, Django 5.x, SQLite, and modern vanilla CSS.

 ---
+prompt:
+Build a "Habit Tracker" web app from scratch in this empty workspace using Django.
+Work fully autonomously from start to finish.
+Do NOT stop to ask for approval or clarification.
+If something is ambiguous, make a reasonable choice, keep going, and record the assumption in the final summary.

+STACK
+- Python 3.11+, Django 5.x, SQLite
+- Virtualenv in .venv, dependencies in requirements.txt
+- Django templates + plain CSS, minimal vanilla JS, no Node tooling
+- Tests: Django's built-in TestCase

+DATA MODEL
+- Habit: user (FK), name, target_days_per_week, created_at
+- Completion: habit (FK), date, unique constraint on (habit, date)

+FEATURES
+1. Create, edit, delete habits (ModelForm + class-based views).
+2. Mark done for today / undo (POST-only, CSRF protected).
+3. Weekly grid (Mon-Sun) with completed days highlighted.
+4. Current streak per habit, in a testable model method or service.
+5. Django admin registered for both models.
+6. Login required; each user sees and edits only their own habits.
+7. Responsive layout that works at phone width.

+WORKFLOW (do all of this without pausing)
+1. Write a short plan and task list as an artifact for the record, then immediately start building.
+2. Create the project, app, models, migrations, views, urls, templates.
+3. Write tests: streak calculation (including a missed day resetting the streak), the unique constraint, and user isolation (one user cannot view or edit another user's habits).
+4. Run `python manage.py test`.
+If anything fails, fix it and re-run until everything passes.
+5. Run migrations, start `runserver`, and verify in the browser: register/login, add a habit, mark it done, refresh to confirm it persisted, and check the phone-width layout.
+Fix any bugs found and re-verify.
+6. Write a README with setup and run instructions.

+FINISH
+Stop only when the app runs and all tests pass.
+Then give me a final
+walkthrough: what you built, what you tested, assumptions you made, and anything you'd flag for review.

 ## Features